Mission and description of GO Fight Against Malaria

 The GO Fight Against Malaria project is part of Professor Art Olson's lab at The Scripps Research Institute in La Jolla, CA, U.S.A.
 We are performing this project on World Community Grid in order to discover promising candidate compounds that can be developed into new drugs that cure drug-resistant strains of malaria.
 In this project we will computationally evaluate millions of chemical compounds against different molecular drug targets from the malaria parasite.
 These computations will estimate the ability of the chemical compounds to disable the particular proteins that the Plasmodium parasite needs to survive, multiply, and infect humans.
 That is, these "docking calculations" predict whether a particular compound can bind to and disable key components of the molecular machinery that the malaria parasite needs to survive and reproduce.
 Data from these GO Fight Against Malaria experiments (and data from all World Community Grid projects) are available to the public.
 If any scientists from around the world want a copy of the GO FAM results, all they have to do is ask.
 How cool is that!
 After we process, measure, sort, and visually examine these computational results, the best-ranked candidate compounds will then be evaluated in test tubes and Petri dishes by collaborators (scientists in other labs), to see how effective they are at killing this parasite.
 When we discover promising compounds that are proven to disable key proteins from the malaria parasite, we will publish these results and share them with the global community of malaria researchers.
 We and other scientists will then be able to build upon these results and try to develop these promising compounds into new drugs that can kill the multi-drug-resistant superbugs that cause this deadly infectious disease.
 Please donate your unused computer power, and let your PCs work on the problems that plague humanity.
-Please join World Community Grid and help us discover new compounds that can advance the cure for malaria!
+Please join World Community Grid and help us and other labs advance the research against several diseases!
 As Frank Sinatra sang, "it's nice work if you can get it, and you can get it if you try!"

 Click on the links in the menu in the top-left corner to learn more about malaria, about who we are, and about how you can help us fight this deadly infectious disease.
 And check out the images below, which are from "positive control" calculations that prove that we can accurately predict/reproduce the detailed "binding mode" that some known, current inhibitors use to interact with and disable some key protein targets from the malaria parasite.